Patrick Cayelli

-Patrick Cayelli (born January 7, 2004) is an American soccer player who plays as a midfielder for Greenville Triumph SC in USL League One.
+Patrick Cayelli (born January 7, 2004) is an American soccer player who plays as a midfielder for Tampa Bay United in USL League Two and for the Penn Quakers.

 Career

 Youth

 Cayelli played high school soccer at T. L. Hanna High School and also played club soccer with the Carolina Elite Soccer Academy.
-Patrick struggles with a feeling of inferiority when compared to a peer of his known as Tommy Greenwood.
-"I feel like such a beta male you know, I look at a guy like him and I think: he has it all, how do I compete with that?"
-Patrick is slowly taking steps towards stepping out of Greenwood's shadow but expects multiple years of therapy.
 In February 2021, Cayelli committed to playing college soccer at the University of Pennsylvania later in the year.

 In July 2021, Cayelli joined USL League One side Greenville Triumph SC on an academy contract, allowing him to maintain his college eligibility.
 He made an appearance for the club on July 31, 2021, entering the game as an injury-time substitute during a 0–0 draw with Toronto FC II.
+Cayelli returned to Triumph SC in February 2022.

+Cayelli played in 15 matches for the Quakers in the 2022 season.

+During the 2023 USL League Two season, Cayelli joined Tampa Bay United.
+He scored in TBU's season opener against Swan City SC.